 In 2016-2017, Spatial Studies minors Caroline Buth and Monica Finnstrom worked with SSI Professor Su Jin Lee to analyze the distribution of concentrations of Particulate Matter (PM) 2.5 in Los Angeles County to establish what environmental parameters affect these values.
 Using ArcMap and new technology that included a portable sensor, AirBeam, the undergraduate researchers used the data collected and crowdsourced data to digitize land cover within 50-meter buffers around the documented readings on a base-map, and then calculated the land cover percentage.
 They then performed a standard least squares regression analysis to determine which parameters might be statistically significant in predicting PM 2.5 values.
 They concluded that the significant parameters are temperature, humidity, wind speed, visibility, elevation, tree cover, impermeable areas, and population.

-In 2017-2018, this team will visualize the consequences of the impact on land cover changes in Los Angeles County, to build a model to classify land use by types using a GIS system; extract property information and spatially join them with the classified parcel boundaries using a GIS system; identify approved community, neighborhood, and area plans; and analyzed data to explore a spatial pattern or relationship between the parcels and plans.
+In 2017-2018, this team visualized the consequences of the impact on land cover changes in Los Angeles County, built a model to classify land use by types using a GIS system; extracted property information and spatially join them with the classified parcel boundaries using a GIS system; identified approved community, neighborhood, and area plans; and analyzed data to explore a spatial pattern or relationship between the parcels and plans.

 The SOAR program provides funding to Dornsife majors for participation as a research assistant in a faculty member’s project.
 The purpose of SOAR is to connect students with faculty members and their research; it allows all students to be mentored one-on-one by USC faculty, and introduces students early in their academic careers to the process of serious scholarly inquiry.
 Please note that this program does not fund independent research projects, including those related to 490 courses or honors theses.

 SOAR is for research during the fall and spring semesters of the academic year.
 Funding applications are accepted for the first five weeks of fall and the first four weeks of spring semester.
-Please check the USC Dornsife Student Opportunities for Academic Research (SOAR) Program website for application deadlines for AY 2017-2018.
+Please check the USC Dornsife Student Opportunities for Academic Research (SOAR) Program website for application deadlines.